 The Chapter 13 repayment plan

 Your repayment plan is an agreement between you and your creditors in which your creditors may agree to forgive a portion of your debts, or at minimum agree to your commitment to repay your debts over time.
-The plan will require you to make monthly payments to the bankruptcy trustee (a federal official who is appointed by the court to oversee your case) who in turn makes the payments to your creditors.
+The plan will require you to make regularly scheduled payments to the bankruptcy trustee (a federal official who is appointed by the court to oversee your case) who in turn makes the payments to your creditors.
 In most cases your repayment plan will last from three to five years.
 While you are making payments under a repayment plan, your creditors listed in the plan are required by law to abide by the terms of the plan, and are prohibited from taking any collection actions against you.

 Not everyone qualifies for Chapter 13